Margaret Edson: Wit

-Championed by Kathleen Chalfant, the play was produced by the Off-Broadway Manhattan Class Company in September 1998 at the MCC Theatre and then opened at the Union Square Theatre on October 6, 1998 and closed on April 9, 2000 after 545 performances, receiving positive reviews.
+Championed by Kathleen Chalfant, the play was produced by the Off-Broadway Manhattan Class Company in September 1998 at the MCC Theater and then opened at the Union Square Theatre on October 6, 1998 and closed on April 9, 2000 after 545 performances, receiving positive reviews.
 Still under Jones's direction, the play won awards from the New York Drama Critics' Circle, Drama Desk, Drama League, Dramatists Guild of America and Outer Critics Circle.
 Edson was presented with the John Gassner and George Oppenheimer playwriting awards, as well as the Pulitzer Prize for Drama.

 Judith Light replaced Chalfant in the leading role and the two actress shared the national tour in 2000.
 Since then, it has received hundreds of productions in dozens of languages.

 HBO secured the film rights to the play and engaged Mike Nichols to direct and Emma Thompson to star.
 Nichols and Thompson collaborated on the screenplay.
 The production won the Emmy Award for Outstanding Made-for-Television Film in 2001.

 The play was published by Farrar, Straus, and Giroux in 1999.

 In 2012, the Manhattan Theatre Club produced a revival of the play on Broadway at the Samuel J. Friedman Theare.
 Lynne Meadow directed and Cynthia Nixon played Professor Bearing.
 The play was nominated for the 2012 Tony Award, Revival of a Play and Actress in a Play (Nixon.)